bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 * `bin/bridgetown configure CONFIGURATION` - Run a [bundled configuration](/docs/bundled-configurations) for your existing site.
 Invoke without arguments to see all available configurations.
 * `bin/bridgetown date` - Displays the current date and time so you can copy'n'paste it into your front matter.
 * `bin/bridgetown help` - Shows help, optionally for a given subcommand, e.g. `bridgetown help build`.
-* `bin/bridgetown doctor` - Outputs any deprecation or configuration issues.
 * `bin/bridgetown clean` - Removes all generated files: destination folder, metadata file, and Bridgetown caches.
 * `bin/bridgetown esbuild ACTION` - Allows you to perform actions such as `update` on your project's esbuild configuration.
 Invoke without arguments to see all available actions.
 {% endraw %}